metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 ### Programmable Config Delegate

-- The Programmable Config Delegate is only relevant for [Programmable Non-Fungibles](/token-metadata/pnfts).
+- The Programmable Config Delegate is only relevant for [Programmable Non-Fungibles](/token-metadata/pNFTs).
 - The Delegate Authority can update the `programmableConfigs` attribute of the Metadata account but nothing else.
-This means it can update the `ruleSet` of the PNFT.
+This means it can update the `ruleSet` of the pNFT.
 - When applied to a Collection NFT, the Delegate Authority can perform the same updates on the items inside that Collection.

 {% dialect-switcher title="Work with Programmable Config delegates" %}